This is the story of our journey to become minimalist. In this post, we just found out about minimalism and started

 The crazy thing is we were already trying to cut back on our spending and seeing this documentary put it all together for me.

 This week I started reading all about minimalism and its benefits.

-I started to look at everything in our house asking myself, “when is the last time I used those 16 wine glasses?”
-“When is the last time I used those 30 blankets (we live in CA, it’s never cold)?”
+I started to look at everything in our house asking myself, “When is the last time I used those 16 wine glasses?”
+“When was the last time I used those 30 blankets (we live in CA, it’s never cold)?”

 This photo shows what our living room looked like before we started to declutter.